 You may have some misgivings after being told you need a colonoscopy, but this painless test provides valuable information about your digestive health.
-The experienced team at Colorado Gastroenterology, with offices in Denver, Aurora, and Golden, provide colonoscopies at their dedicated endoscopy offices, which includes the Denver Endoscopy Center in Lowry and the Denver West Endoscopy Center in Golden.
+The experienced team at Colorado Gastroenterology, with offices in Denver and Aurora, provide colonoscopies at their dedicated endoscopy offices, which includes the Denver Endoscopy Center in Lowry.
 Your gastroenterology specialist uses the colonoscopy to screen, diagnose, or treat conditions that affect the colon.
 To schedule your colonoscopy, call the office today.

 A colonoscopy is a procedure in which a colonoscope - a thin, flexible camera - is inserted into your rectum and colon so your specialist at Colorado Gastroenterology can evaluate the organ.

 You may need a colonoscopy if your doctor has concerns about various symptoms you’re experiencing.
 Symptoms that may warrant a colonoscopy include: